marektichy/id3-concept/README.md

 The Internet is in need of a way for its users to claim who they are.
 This has been repeated [over](http://www.identityblog.com/?p=838) and [over](http://id2020.org/) (and [over](https://www.linkedin.com/pulse/treatise-identity-part-1-problems-status-quo-dominik-schiener)).
 Not in a desperate need, it works marvelously even without it, but there are problems that wouldn't exist if there was such a thing.
 So let's get on with it.

 ## Warning
 This is not a YASSI\* paper.
 The idea of **self-sovereign identity**, which has [inevitably risen](https://github.com/sovrin-foundation/sovrin.org/blob/master/The%20Inevitable%20Rise%20of%20Self-Sovereign%20Identity.pdf), has to be credited for bringing some new ways of looking at this.
-But in its essence, it's trying to solve the Columbus egg problem by looking at the egg with your head upside down.
+But in its essence, it's trying to solve the [Egg of Columbus problem](https://en.wikipedia.org/wiki/Egg_of_Columbus) by looking at the egg ear-to-shoulder.
 The thing is - you [don't burn the man](https://www.amazon.com/Bitcoin-Burning-Man-Beyond-Identity-ebook/dp/B00M7BMT04).

 <small>* YASSI = Yet Another Self Sovereign Identity  </small>